tomgreef/H2O-delivery-app/README.md

 ### Functional Requirements

 - The system will be able to login users.
-- The system will be able to see a list of clients in that are set to receive a delivery on a specified date.
+- The system will be able to see a list of customers in that are set to receive a delivery on a specified date.
 - The system will be able to change the specified date of a delivery list.
-- The system will be able to order the clients of a delivery day by the most optimal delivery time.
+- The system will be able to order the customers of a delivery day by the most optimal delivery time.
-- The system will be able to see all the details of a client, such as contact information, delivery address, notes, bottles possessed, subscriptions and images.
+- The system will be able to see all the details of a customer, such as contact information, delivery address, notes, bottles possessed, subscriptions and images.
-- The system will be able to synchronize the clients details with Google People.
+- The system will be able to synchronize the customers details with Google People.
-- The system will be able to open a Google Maps route to the clients address.
+- The system will be able to open a Google Maps route to the customers address.
-- The system will be able to add a new client.
+- The system will be able to add a new customer.
-- The system will be able to remove a client.
+- The system will be able to remove a customer.
-- The system will be able to update a client.
+- The system will be able to update a customer.
 - The system will be able to remember the login credentials.
-- The system will be able to add multiple clients to a planned delivery.
+- The system will be able to add multiple customers to a planned delivery.
-- The system will be able to remove multiple clients of a delivery list.
+- The system will be able to remove multiple customers of a delivery list.
 - The system will notify the user on any insert, update, delete or error.
 - The system will validate user input.
 - The system will show a loading spinner when fetching data.
 - The system will have sidebar navigation.
 - The system will be able to keep track of the total of bottles per customer.
-- The system will allow the driver to complete a delivery by swiping the client to the left.
+- The system will allow the driver to complete a delivery by swiping the customer to the left.
   - The system will allow the driver to specify the amount of bottles returned, as default it will be the amount given.
   - The system will allow the driver to change the amount of bottles given.
   - The system will have plus and minus icon to update the inputs.